-Dick and Dolly Seaman lived on Irish Creek in Rockbridge County VA.
-As the First Generation, they opened and ran a mercantile in Montebello VA.
-They had a daughter named Flora, born in 1893.
-Flora met and married Hansford Grant, who also lived on Irish Creek.
+Dick Seaman was a young man who lived in Montebello VA.
+He met and married Dolly Cash who was from just down the mountain in a small village called Massies Mill.
+They settled in Montebello where they opened and ran a mercantile for several years as the First Generation.
+They later had a daughter named Flora, born in 1893.
+Flora later met and married Hansford Grant, who lived on Irish Creek.
 Hansford was the son of Nelson Grant and was born in 1888.
 Flora and Hansford had five children: Richard, Eugene, Wilson, Dolly, and Agnes.

 Flora was an enterprising lady of many talents.
 She not only delivered babies, but also delivered mail by horseback on Irish Creek.
 Flora was good to the mountain people.
 She helped them to read and write their correspondence and advised them when they had to go to court.
 She kept a running account in the store for the mountain folk who needed it during the Depression.
 Most of them paid her when they could, but some never did.
 Flora was the more social one of the two.
 She kept abreast of what was going on in the community.
 Social activities sometimes centered around the vicinity of the store, like Sunday afternoon ball games and tent revivals.